Kenneth Morris Lee

 After shooting with a view camera for decades, many of my photographs are made at close proximity to the subject where even a slight change in camera position has a pronounced effect on composition.
 For example, see these photographs of Tulips which were made with a Sony mirrorless camera only inches from the flowers.
 Exact camera position can make or break an image.

-Another advantage of a 4-way focusing rail is that we can position the nodal point of the lens directly over the the tripod's center of rotation.
+Another advantage of a 4-way focusing rail is that we can position the entrance pupil of the lens directly over the the tripod's center of rotation.
 This step is critical for making successful stitched panorama and mosaic images at less-than-infinity distance.

 The image above was made from 16 exposures, employing both focus-stacking and mosaic stitching to provide unlimited depth of field and avoid parallax artifacts.
 For focus-stacking I use Helicon Focus and for stitching I use Photoshop.
 Helicon allows you to import RAW files directly: there is no need to save as TIF or DNG first (but it's faster if you do).